matsushita-y/store-js/README.md

     var myOtherStore = Store("myOtherStore");

+To restore a store to an empty object, run this:

+    myStore.clean();

-To remove a store from localStorage, run this:
+And to remove a store from localStorage (and empty the object, so you can reuse it), run this:

     myStore.remove();

-The store will be completely removed from localStorage, and the variable will be restored to an empty store, so you can just start over.

 ### Quota
 Just one more thing: localStorage has a quota.
 When it is exceeded, store.js will throw an exception called "quotaExceeded".